 2) Use light and darkness!

-When it’s time for nap or bedtime routine, you want to start to dim the lights and then turn them off completely.
+When it’s time for a nap or bedtime routine, you want to start to dim the lights and then turn them off completely.
 Make sure to keep it pitch dark until it’s time to start the day.
 Even a small amount of light coming through their windows can cause melatonin production to stop and their eyes to open.

 3) Give yourself some time and grace.

+Daylight savings and your baby’s sleep might be a longer adjustment than you hope, but it will happen eventually.
 Try to give your baby some time and space to adjust, and give yourself some too!

 4) Help is here if you need it!